yegor256/blog/_drafts/pitch.md

   - startup pitch presentation
 ---

-Your success depends on the quality of your elevator pitch.
+Your success depends on the quality of your **elevator pitch**.
 Basically, your success doesn't depend on almost anything else.
 The pitch is the king.
 You have to impress the <del>catcher</del> investor in just a few seconds, while the elevator is still moving (that's where you are supposed to hunt for that